topwebworks/nextjs-brettsnyder/src/app/projects/content/personal-portfolio/project.md

    The solution came close to what I'd hoped for.
 To create a project or blog, you add a folder (like `my-cool-project`) in the corresponding content directory, add images to that folder, then run an npm script to generate both a markdown file and JSON file in your project folder.

-   You edit only the markdown file.
+   > You edit only the markdown file.
 Running the script again updates the JSON file.
 I use this same script to regenerate any markdown files with timestamps newer than their corresponding JSON files.
 This gives fast JSON loading with built-in markdown backup if the content gets corrupted.

-   Originally I wanted everything pre-generated locally (file paths, latest blogs, content) for fully static deployment.
-But Vercel needed all build files to be static for prebuild deployment, and I was using dynamic paths.
-When I tried prebuild with timestamps, nothing generated on Vercel—just checking.
-I didn't like the full-static results, so I let Vercel handle the build and changed the file checking logic.
-Build times increased but stayed within free tier limits.
+   Originally I wanted everything prebuilt locally (file paths, latest blogs, content) to bypass Vercel build deployment and save resources.
+But Vercel needed all build files to be static for prebuild deployment, and I was using some dynamic features I did not want to compromise.
+I didn't like the full-static results, so I let Vercel handle the build and changed the file checking logic to build based on change timestamp comparisons.
+Deploy times increased but stayed well within free tier limits.

    Detail pages use a smart media gallery that detects tall vs. wide formats and skips thumbnail bars for single images.
 It supports inline images with external link awareness, feature tagging, and optional title overrides.